andreofner/andreofner.github.io/_posts/2010-01-07-Shared_Autonomy_Active_Inference.md

 *Sensory state reconstruction and (long-term) prediction of the Deep Active Inference agent*

+- 1. Shared Reinforcement learning and Free Energy Minimisation in Human-Machine Ensembles

-- Reverse engineering human behavioral priors and preferences with top-down attention in shared control
+- 2. Reverse engineering human behavioral priors and preferences with top-down attention during shared control
+  - joint control and habitualisation of human and machine behavior
+  - reconstructing human priors and preferences (goals)

-- Learning joint preferences and habitualised behavior
+- 3. Learning shared preferences and habitualised behavior
+  - learning to explore and exploit human behavior
-  - state dependent human-machine team preferences
+  - learning joint human-machine ensemble preferences

-  - state dependent machine-machine team preferences
+- 4. Comparing human-machine and machine-machine performance